 Welcoming & Inclusive Community

-The City of Brooks works closely with both CMARD and the Alberta Urban Municipalities Association (AUMA) in order to help promote Brooks as a welcoming and inclusive community.
+The City of Brooks works closely with both CCIM and the Alberta Urban Municipalities Association (AUMA) in order to help promote Brooks as a welcoming and inclusive community.
 A welcoming and inclusive community is one which is free from discrimination and where residents feel able to participate in all aspects of the social, cultural and economic life of the city.

 Newell Regional Expo